bluekamandy/Image2Gcode/README.md

 License
 -------

-This project is available to license under a Mozilla Copyleft license.
+This project is available to license under a Mozilla copyleft license.
 Please see the license file for more information.

 References